return to drawing

 Our first meeting in Paris was at Studio Zega + Dams, our home base for the week.
 Our instructors, Andrew Zega and Berndt Dams, are masters of their craft in watercolor and architectural drafting, respectively.
 They collaborated on highly detailed watercolors of the palaces at Versailles for their book ‘Palaces of The Sun King’ and instructed us through their methodology ( if you wish to dive deeper into this source of inspiration, visit https://architecturalwatercolors.com/) I’ll write about this watercolor and painting experience in a future post.

-I became so absorbed in the watercolor exercise and so grateful to have a clear method with which to approach the subject.
 The final day of the tour was spent at three of Paris’ most beautiful libraries: Bibliothèque Ste.
 Geneviève, Bibliothèque Richelieu and Bibliothèque Mazarine.
 These experiences were truly life changing and most importantly, gave me the opportunity to immerse myself in drawing.

 One of our more interesting drawing exercises, led by instructor David Mayernik, involved a walk down the via Appia, Rome’s ancient boulevard, under the powerful Arch of Drusus.
 Drawing a ruin presented a whole new sort of challenge - how to capture the comprehensive form of the original structure and representing the interesting texture of decay.

 David instructed us through the basic steps of composing the page, drawing a perspective (always need a reminder!) and creating the illusion of depth through diagonal shading.
 In the final drawing, lines are used not to outline the form, but underline the shadows.